Read my story to learn how to prevent and recover from Burnout

 This means if you are struggling you cannot wait for someone to rescue you, you need to save yourself which will involve talking to those who can assist - friend, colleague, manager, EAP advisor, Mental Health First Aider, GP.

 The earlier you do, the sooner recovery can start.

-NB Some people need you to stand and shout until they notice (I’ve actually seen this agreed with a manager in a workplace wellness action plan!).
+NB Some people need you to stand and shout until they notice (I’ve actually seen this agreed with a manager in a Return to Work plan!).

 8. The light at the end of the tunnel is a mirage

 When we are in a difficult place, it helps if we can see the end is in sight.
 However, in my experience, the light at the end of the tunnel can be ghosted, gas-lit or no more than a trail of breadcrumbs.